Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 This is one of the best options for keeping eggs.
 It’s a great alternative to buying eggs on the grocery store shelf, especially if you are looking for appealing Easter egg decorating ideas.
 Eggs stored in a cool, dry place will stay fresh for longer.
 Although unrefrigerated, eggs stored in a well-ventilated area will also remain fresh.

 Eggs should be kept out of the sun and away from any heat sources to prevent the accumulation of moisture that might contribute to bacterial development.
-In addition, an egg stored for an extended period of time may have a green or musty smell.
+In addition, an egg stored for an extended time may have a green or musty smell.
 If you smell any strange odors, it is best to use them as soon as possible.

 3. The egg yolk softens

 The white and yolk will remain separate if you store eggs in the refrigerator, but not if they are kept at room temperature.
 Eggs can become runny if stored in a warm place for too long (such as on top of the fridge).
-Therefore, they are best stored at lower temperatures, like in a cabinet or pantry.
+Therefore, they are best stored at lower temperatures—like in a cabinet or pantry.
 The extra storage time can be used to make edible Easter egg crafts or to practice your egg decoration skills.

 After a while, eggs stored at room temperature will become runny when cooked.
 Eggs stored in a pantry may become stale after two weeks.
 Egg recipes that call for older eggs may not be as good in taste and may turn out differently than you expect.
 If you plan to use them for an Easter egg recipe, it is best to find out how long they have been sitting around or ask someone else where they got their eggs (if you don’t know).